Estimated reading time: 3 Minutes

 It’s a different story for the new GCSE Welsh Second Language.
-This new qualification will be awarded for the first time this summer and replaces the previous full and short course GCSE and Applied GCSE qualifications.
+This new qualification will be awarded for the first time this summer and replaces the previous full and short course GCSE qualifications.

-As a result, there is a substantial change in the number of entries for the full Welsh Second Language GCSE this summer compared to 2018.
+As a result of these reforms there is a substantial change in the number of entries for the full Welsh Second Language GCSE this summer compared to 2018.